bloominstituteoftechnology/Code-Review-Checklist/README.md

 [![DELETE this repository](img/THE-DANGER-ZONE.png)](https://youtu.be/siwpn14IE7E)

 :point_up: Click :point_up: on :point_up: this :point_up: picture :point_up: before you enter "The Danger Zone" :+1:

 ![Enter the PROJECT name and press the BIG RED BUTTON](img/enter-the-project-name.png)

 <p align="right"><a href="#de-forking-your-project">Go back to "De-Forking"</a></p>

+:octocat: